 There are currently nearly 70 higher education institutions.
 The great part is public or clerical institutions, with international institutions in the clear minority.
 The main divide is between universities for academic studies and vocational colleges.
 As usual in the European Higher Education Area, the degree-structure is three-tiered for the overwhelming part of subjects/programmes: bachelor, master and doctoral degrees.
 Bachelor degree duration is 3-4 years, master’s usually 2 and doctoral studies 3 years.
 Medicine programmes take about 6 years to complete.

 In this section, we highlight the overall performance of Hungarian universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of Hungarian universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), versus below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture of the country’s strengths and areas for improvement.
-It becomes apparent that in general Hungary’s Higher Education Institutions perform particularly well in regional engagement.
+It becomes apparent that in general Hungary’s Higher Education Institutions perform particularly well in regional engagement as well as in international orientation.

 To be admitted to a bachelor’s degree in the Hungarian higher education system, you need to possess a high school diploma which has to be translated into English or Hungarian.
 Sometimes you also have to pass an entrance exam.